deepanjan7/school-managment-flask/README.md

 to: http://127.0.0.1:5000

 ## 📌 Notes
-- This is a learning project created as part of a school Computer Science Curriculum.
+- This is a learning project created as part of a school Computer Science project.
 - The application uses SQLite for simplicity.
 - Free hosting may cause the app to sleep when inactive.